 We will begin by reviewing the math and physics concepts necessary to analyze EDR data in more complex non-central collisions.
-Topics such as the Law of Cosines; the Law of Sines; the concept of area under the curve; vector arithmetic; momentum; closing velocity; change in velocity relationships; and the First Law of Thermodynamics (aka the Conservation of Energy) will be discussed in detail.
+Topics such as the Law of Cosines; the Law of Sines; momentum; closing velocity; and change in velocity relationships will be discussed in detail.
 You will learn how each of these can be used in your reconstruction.

 Actual EDR reports from a variety of collisions will be utilized to show you how to determine all the values necessary for a complete reconstruction.
 Projects and problem sets have been designed to reinforce the materials presented during lectures and will provide you with the tools you will need to complete actual reconstructions.

 - Solving momentum problems with EDR data when some data elements, such as departure speeds, departure angles, etc. are missing (aka “triangle momentum”)

 - The effects of rotation on delta-V and closing speed (Effective Mass Ratio)

 - The effects of external forces on momentum-reconstructions

 - Adjusting EDR delta-V for ACMs not located at the center-of-mass

 Law enforcement and private traffic crash investigators, insurance fraud special investigators and claims adjusters, engineers1, attorneys, safety officers, military investigative personnel, collision animation and simulation graphics users